 School

-Of the eight school (Key Stage 4 and 5) leavers in July 2023, 88% moved on from Treloar School to Treloar College:
+Of the nine school (Key Stage 4 and 5) leavers in July 2025, 88% moved on to Treloar College.
+There were a further two early leavers who left midyear, who are now accessing a full package of education and support at home:

-Achievement of student targets against their EHCP outcomes was very high at 91%
+- Achievement of student targets against their EHCP outcomes was very positive at 92% overall, 5% increase from last academic year

 College

-- We had 21 leavers in July 2022 and at their 9 month follow up – 80% of leavers had achieved their aim of placement (intended destinations on leaving Treloar’s in terms of education, employment and living).
+- At their 9 month follow up – 87.5% of our July 2024 leavers had achieved their aim of placement (intended destinations on leaving Treloar’s in terms of education, employment and living) or achieved an appropriate alternative

-Achievement of student targets against their EHCP outcomes was very high at 93%
+- Achievement of student targets against their EHCP outcomes was positive at 89%

 Employment